 The St. Mary community is proud to showcase our church on the Painted Churches of Texas tour.
-In 2011, we completed a major conservation and restoration project with artist Robert Marshall of R. Alden Marshall & Associates LLC, an art conversation, sculpture and gilding studio based in La Grange.
+In 2011, we completed a major conservation and restoration project with artist Robert Marshall of R. Alden Marshall & Associates LLC, an art conservation, sculpture and gilding studio based in La Grange.
 Mr. Marshall and his associates have completed work for churches, museums, state, local and national government properties, universities, as well as corporate and private collections.
 We are pleased to have him here working with the St. Mary community.

 Conservation & Restoration Work